What is DISI?

 Analyzing trust dynamics

 Trust is the glue that holds our societies together.
 We need some degree of trust in government, institutions and each other to function and find agreements on controversial issues.
 Problematically, recent trust barometers show historically low numbers.
 To understand and counter distrust, we first need to know how trust dynamics work in a specific context.
-As an academic researcher at the University of Amsterdam, Larissa analyses trust developments in negotiation settings, on the crossroads of social psychology and politics.
+As a PhD fellow at the University of Copenhagen, Larissa analysis the role of trust in diplomatic practice, on the crossroads of social psychology and political science.

 Responsive policy design